-A few days ago, Google announced the launch of Keen, an Area 120 project (Google’s workshop for experimental products), in collaboration with People + AI Research (PAIR) by Google, which is dedicated to human-centred Artificial Intelligence systems.
-The idea is pretty simple, as Search Engine Journal explains in their piece Google Creates a New Source of Traffic With Keen: “Keen actively searches and suggests relevant content to users.
-A search engine is passive.
-It waits for someone to ask it a question.
-Keen is proactive.”
-And so in Keen, we would determine what we’re interested in, and we could curate and save the content we find, the content found by our friends, or recommended by the machine learning algorithm.
+A few days ago, Google announced the launch of Keen, a project of Area 120 (Google’s workshop for experimental products) in collaboration with the team at Google’s People + AI Research (PAIR) (dedicated to human-centered artificial intelligence systems).
+The idea is simple, as Search Engine Journal explains at Google Creates a New Source of Traffic With Keen: “Keen actively searches for and suggests relevant content to users.
+A seeker is passive.
+He waits for someone to ask him a question.
+Keen is proactive.
+Thus, in Keen we would determine what we are interested in and we could curate and save content that we find ourselves, our friends or that the machine learning algorithm recommends to us.

-If we wanted to establish an analogy, the user would use the search engine in the same manner as they do channel numbers on a TV remote.
-As vague as it might be, they already have identified a search intent, and the search engine works to satisfy it with a particular result.
-Keen would be similar to channel hopping, but smarter, because it learns as you use its interface, and it shows you the channels (or content, in this case) that you could be more interested in, before you look for it.
-This way, Keen would present itself as a new traffic and popularity source for websites.
+If we want to draw an analogy, the user would use the search engine in the same way as the channel numbers on the TV remote control.
+However vague it may be, it already has an identified search intent and the search engine works to satisfy it with a particular result.
+Keen would be more like zapping, an intelligent zapping that learns as you use the interface and shows you the channels (or, in this case, the content) that you might be most interested in before you search for them.
+In this way, Keen would postulate itself as a new source of traffic and popularity for websites.

 Keen vs. Pinterest

-There are people who are comparing this project to Pinterest, because it allows you to organise your favourite links on any subject in folders, or “keens” (which in Pinterest would equal to “boards”) and share them with whomever you want, thus entering the social media ground.
-You can also follow the “keens” created by other users.
-As a matter of fact, the initial idea of Keen was born as a result of a married couple requiring a method to share their interests in a more efficient manner.
-CJ Adams, Keen’s cofounder, and his wife wanted to dedicate more time to things they are passionate about, and the first stage of this journey consisted in searching for information on the Internet.
-As he himself put it, it was then when “we realised that gathering related ideas, resources and links together allowed us to invest more time into our shared passions in the real life”.
-However, what makes this proposal different from Pinterest is that Keen would feed from other Google’s vast resources, i.e. the Search Network, News, and Discovery.
+Some people compare this project to Pinterest, since it allows you to collect your favorite links on any topic in folders or “keens” (what in Pinterest would correspond to “boards”) and share them with whomever you want, thus putting a foot in the social networking arena.
+You could also follow the “keens” created by other users.
+In fact, Keen’s initial idea was born out of a married couple’s need to share their interests in a more efficient way.
+CJ Adams, co-founder of Keen, and his wife wanted to start devoting more time to their passions and the first stage of that journey was to search the Internet for information.
+That’s when, as he recounts, “we realized that collecting related ideas, links and resources together gave us a way to invest more time in our shared passions in real life.”
+However, what differentiates this proposal from Pinterest is that Keen would draw from the other cogs in the Google machine, namely the search network, News and Discovery.

 Will it survive?
 Place your bets

-While this idea isn’t new, as content repositories have taken many different shapes and colours, and have existed for many years, the information over-saturation we are currently exposed to could have laid the perfect playground for this type of initiative to flourish and become more pertinent than ever.
+Although this idea is not new, as content repositories have taken different forms and colors but have been around for many years, the oversaturation of information to which we are currently exposed may have prepared a perfect ground for this type of initiative to flourish and become more relevant than ever.